-| Internet-Draft | Mission Harness | July 2026 |
+| Internet-Draft | Mission Harness | August 2026 |

-| McGuinness | Expires 8 January 2027 | [Page] |
+| McGuinness | Expires 22 February 2027 | [Page] |

 Agent harnesses preserve execution state across restarts, retries, background jobs, tool-connection reuse, and sub-agent orchestration.
 That continuity is not authority.
-This document defines an optional Mission-aware harness profile for deployments using Mission-Bound Authorization, with OAuth 2.0 as this version's normative substrate.
+This document defines an optional Mission-aware harness profile for deployments using Mission-Bound Authorization, with the OAuth binding as this version's reference host.
 It specifies how a harness binds sessions, task graphs, queues, cached tool connections, and sub-agent handles to Mission state; when it must re-check Mission status; and how it must pause, suppress, or terminate work when the Mission is no longer active.
 For the action classes a deployment mediates, the harness also establishes the mediated execution environment: governed work runs with no path to those actions that bypasses the enforcement point, and the harness publishes an execution-environment scope statement.
 A conforming harness never treats session continuity as proof that Mission authority continues.¶

 This note is to be removed before publishing as an RFC.¶